cdhunt/PIP/README.md

 >
 > It's lighting fast, extensible, easy to use, comes bundled with some great features and is fully open source.

+This is not the first image manipulation module for PowerShell, but it's fast, functional and a good example of how to expose functionality from a .Net library via PowerShell.

 Install
 ===